hamzafaisaljarral/prisoner_data_management/README.md

-**Prisoner Management System**
+**Prisoner Management System** <br>
-This project is a Prisoner Management System built with Flask, MySQL, and Flask-RESTful.
+This project is a Prisoner Management System built with Flask, MySQL, and Flask-RESTful.<br>

-Deployed on heroku CLI
+Deployed on heroku CLI. <br>
-To directly see the project please go to https://prisoner-management-system-3d0646e3806f.herokuapp.com/login you can access application using username:hamzafaisal password:password123
+To directly see the project please go to https://prisoner-management-system-3d0646e3806f.herokuapp.com/login <br>
+you can access application using<br>
+- username:hamzafaisal<br>
+- password:password123<br>

 That is how the application look
 <img width="1431" alt="Screenshot 2024-06-30 at 2 11 09 AM" src="https://github.com/hamzafaisaljarral/prisoner_data_management/assets/39766112/51936dce-df5b-4e5e-a06c-f25a6f074332">

 <img width="1423" alt="Screenshot 2024-06-30 at 2 11 26 AM" src="https://github.com/hamzafaisaljarral/prisoner_data_management/assets/39766112/38f24185-b88f-426a-9331-3d5a72f9d1a7">